PARC-Robotics/PARC2025-Engineers-League-Phase2/README.md

 ## Pull Docker Image

-The Docker image used is based on Ubuntu 22.04 which will uses the Humble version of ROS2.
+The Docker image used is based on Ubuntu 22.04 which will use the Humble version of ROS2.
 Pull the image from Docker hub with this command:

 ```
 docker pull thenoobinventor/parc2025-humble:latest